erichli1/acamafia/README.md

 ## TLDR
-Webapp where acapella auditionees can rank their group preferences and groups can easily accept/reject candidates.
+Webapp where a cappella auditionees can rank their group preferences and groups can easily accept/reject candidates.

 ## Problem
-In the final night of acapella auditions, many groups are deciding between many candidates.
+In the final night of a cappella auditions, many groups are deciding between many candidates.
 Usually, this requires two whole other groups to manage (ie: tracking which groups accept who, what preferences auditionees have, communicating that outwards) which results in a high-touch and time-intensive process.

 ## Solution
 This app allows auditionees to rank groups in the app as well as for groups to accept/reject candidates.
 Then, depending on the ordering of the auditionees' preferences, groups would also be notified when a candidate is matched to another group (potentially saving lots of deliberation time).